-For 7 years, Rory led the Fine Art department at LJMU Liverpool UK, running a unique programme that forefronted experimental approaches to art learning, and exhibiting as a key part of the learning process - the course averaged around 55 exhibitions a year (compared to most courses doing one).
-In COVID lockdown, Rory had the idea to put his students on Mars for their graduate exhibition during the Covid-19 lockdown. creating a multiverse exhibition based on Matterport and gaming technology and constructed from NASA's 3D scans of the martian surface (degreeshowonmars.com) online.
+For 7 years, rory led the Fine Art department at LJMU Liverpool UK, running a unique programme that forefronted experimental approaches to art learning, and exhibiting as a key part of the learning process - the course averaged around 50 exhibitions a year (compared to most courses doing one).
+In COVID lockdown, rory had the idea to put his students on Mars for their graduate exhibition during the Covid-19 lockdown. creating a multiverse exhibition based on Matterport and gaming technology and constructed from NASA's 3D scans of the martian surface (degreeshowonmars.com) online.
 He has previously been a lecturer at Central St Martin's and Leeds Met, as well as a visiting lecturer at numerous universities and institutions nationally and internationally.
 Most recently he was Head of Sculpture and Environmental art at Glasgow School of Art, and in reponse to his experiences there and elesewhere has set up the ghost art school, a parallel/paranormal art school that haunts other art schools.